SAhmed48/SAhmed48/README.md

 ## 🤝 Consulting / Guidance
-Stuck with some problem?
-Need help in solution development, guidance, training or capacity building?
-I am a Full Stack Engineer turned Project Manager with years of technical and leadership experience in a diverse range of technologies and domains.
-Let me know what problem you are facing at <b>salmanahmed4858@gmail.com</b> and we can schedule a consultation meeting to help you get through it.
+Stuck with a problem?
+Need help with solution development or guidance?
+I am a Senior Python Developer with expertise in web development, analytics dashboards, and full-stack development.
+With years of technical and leadership experience, I specialize in building scalable solutions across diverse technologies and domains.
+Let me know what problem you're facing at <b>salmanahmed4858@gmail.com</b>, and we can schedule a consultation to help you navigate through it.

 <!-- ## Want to support �